Uniting Church in Australia, Synod of South Australia

 The Synod of South Australia (also known as Uniting Church SA and formerly Presbytery and Synod of South Australia from 2005 to 2019) is the entity of the Uniting Church in Australia covering most of the state of South Australia.
 It is one of six geographically-based Synods of the church.
-The leader of the Synod is the moderator elected to the position for a period of three years.
+The leader of the Synod is the Moderator elected to the position for a period of three years.
 The legal entity for the South Australian branch of the Uniting Church is The Uniting Church in Australia Property Trust (S.A.)
-The synod publishes a bimonthly magazine, the New Times.
+The synod publishes a quarterly magazine, the New Times.

 The Uniting Church has a series of inter-related councils, which do not strictly represent a hierarchy.
 The National Assembly is responsible for issues of doctrine.
 Each state has a Synod which is responsible for property.
 Presbyteries are regional councils responsible for the selection, training and oversight of ministers.

 Presbyteries and mission networks

 A synod may relate to a number of Presbyteries within its bounds.
 From the beginning of July 2019, the single Presbytery of South Australia divided into a new Generate Presbytery and another Transitional Presbytery.
 Both presbyteries extend across the entire Synod geography and congregations had the opportunity to choose which presbytery they would belong to.
 The larger Transitional Presbytery was expected to further divide into two or three later in 2019 along geographical lines.
 It divided in November 2019 into two parts initially named Presbytery A (north of a line through the centre of Adelaide) and Presbytery B. In March 2020, these presbyteries adopted their new names of Wimala Presbytery and Presbytery of Southern SA.

 The Synod of South Australia previously had seven presbyteries, but in 2005 the presbyteries merged, and the structure simplified so that there was one administration and series of meetings for both the Synod and the single Presbytery.
 As a consequence of the single presbytery having a quite large geographic extent, a series of "mission networks" were established giving congregations a way of relating to similarly-minded congregations and equipping congregations for mission and ministry.